 The Healthy Start Coalition of Flagler and Volusia Counties strives to make improvements in the local, state and national maternal and child health system of care.
 The following resources may be useful for healthcare providers with the same goal in mind – healthier moms and babies.
 Click the links below to access the PDF file or website.

-NEW!
 Review to Action – A new website built to help states establish and implement critical maternal mortality reviews.

-NEW!
 Depression in Mothers- More than the Blues: A Rural Perspective

 This webinar will highlight Depression in Mothers: More Than the Blues Toolkit, developed by the Substance Abuse and Mental Health Services Administration (SAMHSA), in partnership with experts in the fields of mental health and maternal and child health.
 This user-friendly toolkit offers background information about depression.
 It also offers ideas that providers can use when helping mothers, and their families, who may be suffering from depression.
 During this webinar, presenters will provide an overview of the toolkit framework and components.
 They will discuss how the toolkit can be used to work with mothers and their families representing diverse populations in rural communities.
 The information and resources provided during this webinar will benefit the early childhood workforce who interacts with pregnant women and new mothers.
 It will be especially useful to Women Infants and Children Program (WIC) staff, home visitors, and Healthy Start workers already working with families to raise awareness and understanding about maternal depression.
 Please join SAMHSA to learn more about how you can best support pregnant women, and mothers of young children and their families, who may be at risk for or experiencing depression. click here for more information including webinar recording.

-NEW!
 Learning Module: Communicating the Value of Developmental Screening

 AMCHP has released a new learning module focused on communicating the value of developmental screening.
 This easy-to-use module incorporates evidence-based practices with perspectives from physicians, parents, and the director of a Title V program for children and youth with special health care needs.
 The purpose of this module is to build the capacity of Title V leaders and other health professionals to articulate the value of developmental screening with various stakeholders and to identify and explain the role of Title V programs in building and improving developmental screening systems.
 This tool may also be used as a refresher for staff directly working with families, health care providers, or other key stakeholders.